Fall and Spring Semester Programming

 About

-Youth will be invited to continue on with programming during our fall and spring semesters, specializing in filmmaking, editing, and sound design; multimedia production and techniques; acting and storytelling; and music production.
-Programs will be offered in the afternoons 1-2 days a week.
-Youth who did not participate in the summer institute can join during the fall or spring semesters.
-Once youth complete an entire program year, they can apply for apprenticeship positions to serve as teacher aides during the second year of the program.
+Youth are invited to continue on with programming during our fall, winter, and spring semesters, specializing in filmmaking, editing, and sound design; multimedia production and techniques; acting and storytelling; and music production.
+Programs will be offered in the evenings 2 days a week.
+Youth who did not participate in the summer institute can also join during the fall, winter, and spring semesters.
+Once youth complete an entire program year, they can apply for apprenticeship positions to serve as teacher aides during their second year in the program.

 This course introduces the basic “building blocks” (narrative, mise-en-scene, genre, cinematography, lighting, sound, and editing) that make up a film production.
 Key learning segments include fundamental principles of storytelling, analysis, genre, style, scene selection and performance.
 Class includes weekly readings, screenings and short writing assignments, all culminating in the production of a film short.